saqiurila/2-to-the-5th/bf/BFCompiler/README.md

 # BF Compiler

-The implementation was a bit more complicated than I anticipated, so the [formatted code](BFCompiler.java) became just a teensy bit longer than 32 lines.
+The implementation turned out to be a bit more complicated than I anticipated, so the [formatted code](BFCompiler.java) became just a teensy bit longer than 32 lines.
 In result I had to squeeze just the main logic in my [submission](logic/BFCompiler.java).

 <br>
 Input: ++++[>++[>+++++++>++++++<<-]<-]>>++.>---.----.